Siberians (film)

-Siberians (Сибиряки) is a 1940 Soviet drama film directed by Lev Kuleshov.
+Siberians (Сибиряки) is a 1940 Soviet adventure drama film directed by Lev Kuleshov.

 Plot

 On one New Year the old hunter tells two middle-school students the story of how Stalin presented his tobacco pipe to one hunter for help with his escape from exile.
 According to legend, the hunter died during the Civil War, and the pipe remained with his friend.
 The guys are interested in this story and they decide to find this pipe.